AdobeDocs/campaign-standard.en/help/integrating/using/requesting-the-ms-dynamics-365-with-acs-integration.md

 * **Step 1** - It is assumed that you already have, or are in the process of procuring, a license for Microsoft Dynamics 365 for Sales and for Adobe Campaign Standard.

-* **Step 2** - The standard integration offering is free* to all customers.

-    * You will need to sign a zero-dollar contract to take advantage of the integration
+* **Step 2** - The standard integration offering is free to all customers; however, additional costs may apply depending on your requirements (see "Integration guardrails" and "Integration boundaries" sections.
+Integration SKUs will need to be added to your Campaign contract to be able to take advantage of the integration.

-    * Additional costs may apply depending on your requirements (see “Guardrails and Product Boundaries” section)

-* **Step 3** - Complete pre-integration steps for Dynamics 365 and Campaign (see section below).
+* **Step 3** - Complete pre-integration steps for Dynamics 365 and Campaign (see Configuring this integration section below).

-* **Steps 4-7** - The Adobe onboarding team will work closely with you through the onboarding process.
+* **Steps 4-7** - The Adobe onboarding team will work with you through the onboarding process.

 ## Configuring this integration